 Disqus is a website comment plugin service that enables users to engage in the comment box.
 One of the most popular comment plugin options of today, Disqus offers vast customizations using Django.

-With the capability of handling thousands of users at a time, the development team at Disqus used Django for its scalability, maintainability, and high-performance speeds.
+With the capability of handling thousands of users at a time, the development team at Disqus used Django’s scalability, maintainability, and high-performance speeds.

 The Disqus engineering team, along with using Django extensively in their platform, also developed Sentry, an internal tool for monitoring errors, bugs, and app crashes.
 Sentry is open-source software that various companies and organizations use for error checking.